screwdriver-cd/guide/docs/user-guide/templates.md

 ### Merging with shared steps

-When overriding Template steps, a job can get the step defenitions from either `shared.steps` or `job.steps` with precedence for `steps` defined in `job` section.
-This follows the same order of precedence for step defenitions without using a template.
+When overriding Template steps, a job can get the step definitions from either `shared.steps` or `job.steps` with precedence for `steps` defined in `job` section.
+This follows the same order of precedence for step definitions without using a template.
 Users can change this behavior using [annotation](./configuration/annotations) `screwdriver.cd/mergeSharedSteps: true`.
-When `true` steps in `shared` and `job` sections are merged.
+When `true` steps in `shared` and `job` sections are merged when a Template is used.

 Example